IamCreateAI/Dreamerv4-MC/README.md

 ## 📖 Introduction

 This repository contains the **Inference Code** for the Minecraft Autoregressive World Model.
+This project serves as an **open-source reproduction of the [DreamerV4](https://danijar.com/project/dreamerv4/) architecture**, tailored specifically for high-fidelity simulation in the Minecraft environment.
 Our model utilizes a **MAE (Masked Autoencoder)** for efficient video compression and a **DiT (Diffusion Transformer)** architecture to autoregressively predict future game frames based on history and action inputs in the latent space.
-This codebase is streamlined for **deployment and generation**, supporting long-context reasoning and real-time interaction.
+ This codebase is streamlined for **deployment and generation**, supporting long-context inference and real-time interaction.

 ### Key Features
 * **Inference Only**: Lightweight codebase focused on generation, stripped of complex training logic.